 This is a miniseries of weekly posts called “Graphic Design Candor” about what I’ve learned through my design education and/or experiences.
 I know design and trends change but I feel like there are some design aspects that are always relevant.
 This may not earn me extra money as a graphic designer but I want to be honest.
 My mom always tells me ” you’re too honest…you always tell people too much.”

-You ask, what does raster mean?
+You ask, what does raster and vector mean?

 Raster (or rasterized) means pixels which is good for photos but NOT for logos.
 When raster images are enlarged, the pixels (small boxes) get big and blurry.
 I know, ewww!

 In contrast to raster, vector graphics are paths that can be enlarged to any size and it will still be clear, no blurriness.
 This is perfect for logos and branding.

 Please observe the Apple logo to see the difference between vector and raster images.
 I don’t know about you but I think the blurriness of the raster image doesn’t look professional.
 Do you want your business to look amateur or professional?
 You decide!

 If I change the logo colors, then it's mine, right?

 Please STOP using the same “logo” or “branding” you modified in Canva (read the “Trademark and Logo” section on their site or see below) or bought from a “designer” who ripped off someone else’s logo/branding idea.

 Please STOP using the same “logo” or “branding” you modified in Canva or bought from a “designer” who ripped off someone else’s logo/branding idea.